 Richard Westmacott’s Pediment Sculptures for the British Museum

 Sir Richard Westmacott (1775-1856) was the leading British sculptor of his day.
-Already involved with questions of display of works in the British Museum’s collection, Westmacott was tasked with designing the sculptures for the pediment of the imposing museum façade.
-Surmounting the main entrance, Westmacott’s sculptures dedicate the museum to culture and civilisation.
+Already involved with questions of display of works in the British Museum's collection, Westmacott was tasked with the design for sculptures to sit in the pediment on the imposing façade of the institution.
+Surmounting the main entrance, Westmacott's sculptures dedicate the museum to culture and civilisation.

 Join the HENI Community on Discord to discuss with over 20,000 community members